RockyBot21/tensorflow_examples/house_prediction/README.md

 * **Why you can used or try to replicate this proyect?**
-    When i was thinking to replicate this example i'm using techniques like stop the model is not learning or improbe with the specific epochs, save the best model & create a log with the traning.
+    When i was thinking to replicate this example i'm using techniques like stop the model is not learning or improbe with the specific epochs, save the best model, create a log with the traning, you can check the result of the trainig with tensorboard.

 ## Training process and techniques